CarnaViire/blogpost-7.0/quic-api.md

     }
 };

-// Initialize, configure and connect the connection. var connection = await QuicConnection.ConnectAsync(clientConnectionOptions);
+// Initialize, configure and connect to the server. var connection = await QuicConnection.ConnectAsync(clientConnectionOptions);

 Console.WriteLine($"Connected {connection.LocalEndPoint} --> {connection.RemoteEndPoint}");

-// Open a bidirectional (can write and can read) outbound stream. var outgoingStream = await connection.OpenOutboundStreamAsync(QuicStreamType.Bidirectional);
+// Open a bidirectional (can both read and write) outbound stream. var outgoingStream = await connection.OpenOutboundStreamAsync(QuicStreamType.Bidirectional);

 // Work with the outgoing stream ...

-// To accept any stream on a client connection at least one of MaxInboundBidirectionalStreams or MaxInboundUnidirectionalStreams of QuicConnectionOptions must be set. while (isRunning)
+// To accept any stream on a client connection, at least one of MaxInboundBidirectionalStreams or MaxInboundUnidirectionalStreams of QuicConnectionOptions must be set. while (isRunning)
 {
     // Accept an inbound stream.